 For more information on the project, click here.
 A map of the detour can be viewed here.
 If you have any questions, please email firstname.lastname@example.org.
 Follow @MasonParking on Twitter for other updates on event parking and traffic.

-The Center for the Arts Concert Hall (red block above) is located on the Fairfax campus of George Mason University, six miles west of Beltway exit 54, at the intersection of Braddock Rd. and Route 123.
+The Center for the Arts Concert Hall (red block shown in map above, and below) is located on the Fairfax campus of George Mason University, six miles west of Beltway exit 54, at the intersection of Braddock Rd. and Route 123.
 Click the map above to search the map by venue or building name.Physical Address for the Concert Hall:

 4373 Mason Pond Dr, Fairfax, VA 22030